What are the best water parameters for red cherry shrimp?

 4. Ambient temperature control: Try to maintain a stable ambient temperature in the room where your aquarium is located.
 Avoid placing the aquarium near windows, air vents, or other sources of temperature fluctuations.

-5. Thermometers: Invest in a reliable aquarium thermometer to monitor the water temperature accurately.
+5. Thermometers: Invest in a reliable aquarium thermometerOpens in a new tab. to monitor the water temperature accurately.
 Place the thermometer on the opposite side of the heater or chiller to get an accurate reading of the overall tank temperature.
 Regularly check the temperature to ensure it remains within the ideal range for shrimp.

 6. Gradual temperature adjustments: When adjusting the freshwater temperature, make changes gradually to avoid shocking the shrimp.
 A temperature change of no more than 2°F (1°C) per day is recommended.